New York Jets Logo

 New York Jets Logo 2019-Present

-The current New York Jets emblem is almost fully aligned with the previous design: the same inscriptions and the same oval rounded at the ends.
-There are a big wordmark “JETS” in white italics.
-As before, it’s inside the green football-shaped oval.
+The current New York Jets emblem is almost identical to the previous design, featuring the same inscriptions and an oval shape rounded at the ends.
+There is a large word, “JETS,” highlighted in white italics.
+As before, it is inside a green oval shaped like a football.

 Font and Colors